Here’s the second chapter of my grade school anthology book – Middletown Middle. The school with more mysteries than students. Read chapter two here.

 She set up her table next to the pizza oven by the playground.
 A line formed quickly, with the Principal for a Day at the head of it.

 “What would you like to be?”
 LeFace said warmly to Rose Batty.

 “I do a great lion,” LeFace said.
 “But can you be a great lion, fierce and brave?”

-Rose nodded, and after a few minutes of her transformation, she complained, “This paint tingles,”
+Rose nodded, and a few minutes into her transformation, she complained, “This paint tingles.”

 “It’s paint from my homeland,” LeFace said.
 “It’s quite strong, but don’t fear, it comes off with water.”

 What does ‘strong’ paint mean?
 Rose wondered to herself.
 LeFace worked quickly, but her work was exceptionally detailed, and Rose’s face soon looked lion-like.
 Even her eyes took on a new shape.

 “It’s beautiful, dear.”
 LeFace announced to the kids in line, “I have drawn a lion, so no more lions.”